 That’s what I do.
 It’s in my blood.
 I honestly know no other way.
 Even when I make a conscious effort to zip my lip, it still has a motor of its own.
 Do I listen?
 Absolutely!
 In between me talking.

 When I was in the 2nd grade, my mother had come home from a parent-teacher conference and informed me that my teacher had informed her that I was a “very intelligent young lady, but that Shari is a motor mouth.”
 Looking back now, it is safe to say that my teacher had me pegged at an early age and I have remained consistently yapping ever since.

 Harness It, Girl!

 So, I took what I loved doing and I formed a career out of it.
-I became an actress, Motivational Speaker and Truth Coach.
-When I’ve given myself a headache or more often than not, others have left the room, I write and so I’m an author, as well.
+I became an actress, Motivational Speaker and Self-Love Coach.
+When I’ve given myself a headache or more often than not, others have left the room, I write and am now a best-selling author.
 I’ve pretty much taken over every medium that I could that would allow me to yap.

 Nature or Nurture?